mturk/cygwpexec/README.md

 will replace PATH with processed CLEAN_PATH
 ```

-The new `PATH` is evauated and expanded using `ExpandEnvironmentStrings`
+The new `PATH` is evaluated and expanded using `ExpandEnvironmentStrings`
-function and the lenght of expanded variables must not exceed 8190 characters.
+function and the length of expanded variables must not exceed 8190 characters.

 Note that `-clean and CLEAN_PATH` will be applied to `posix2wx` before calling
 spawn function meaning that the program to be run and all of its dependencies